jamonholmgren/ProMotion/README.md

 set_nav_bar_left_button "Cancel", action: :return_to_some_other_screen, type: UIBarButtonItemStylePlain
 ```

+If you pass an instance of a `UIImage`, the `UIBarButton` will automatically display with that image instead of text. *Don't forget retina and landscape versions of your image!*

 ## Opening and closing screens

 If the user taps something and you want to open a new screen, it's easy.
 Just use `open` and pass in the screen class